Common Questions and Answers

 A: Absences are excused for religious observances.
-If a religious holiday extends over a period of days, only one day of absence may be excused for that particular holiday.
 The school register only recognizes attendance of enrolled students as being present, absent or excused for religious observance, bring your child to work day, college visits (limited allowance) or closure of busing district.

 Q: How many days must I keep a student on the register when the student does not attend?

 A: It is the school's responsibility to account for the student within ten days of the student's first day of absence.
 The school must determine that the student is absent for a specific reason, has transferred, is receiving an approved alternate form of instruction or has dropped out of the school system.
 Unless the student is absent and plans to return to school, the appropriate transfer, dropout, or ceasing to attend code must be entered in the register.
 The school must make a good faith effort to determine the reasons for the absence or the student's school status before recording the student as a dropout.
 If the student's school status is unknown after the investigation period, the student must be recorded as a dropout (D8) "reason unknown."

 Q: What school register software or other computerized register systems are approved by the State?